A Thouless-Like Effect in the Dyson Hierarchical Model with Continuous Symmetry: Estimates in the Low Temperature Region. The proof of Theorem 3.2.

 holds for all $A>0$.
-It can be proved from $(7.12')$ by means of inverse Fourier transformation that
+It can be proved from (\ref{$7.12'$}), by means of inverse Fourier transformation, that

-To prove 7.13 we need, beside the estimate $(7.12')$, some bound about the decrease of the functions $\tilde g_1(\xi)$ and $\tilde\psi_{n+1} (f_{n}(\xi,T)))$ as $\xi\to\pm\infty$.
-The estimate (7.2) gives a good bound for the Fourier transform of the function $g_1(x)$.
-We can get a good estimate for the Fourier transform of $\psi_{n+1}(f_n(x,T))$ with the help of the inductive hypothesis $J(n)$ in Section~4 and relation (7.5).
+To prove (\ref{7.13}) we need, besides the estimate (\ref{$7.12'$}), some bound about the decrease of the functions $\tilde g(\xi)$ and $\tilde\psi_{n+1} (f_{n}(\xi,T)))$ as $\xi\to\pm\infty$.
+The estimate (\ref{1.30a}) gives a good bound for the Fourier transform of the function $g(x)$.
+We can get a good estimate for the Fourier transform of the function $\psi_{n+1}(f_n(x,T))$ with the help of the inductive hypothesis $J(n)$ in Section~4 and relation (\ref{7.5}).
 Rewriting the inductive hypothesis $J(n)$ for the function $\bar \varphi_n(f_n(x,T))$ we get with the help of some standard calculation that the Fourier transform $\tilde\psi_{n+1}(f_n(\xi,T))$ decreases at infinity faster than $|\xi|^{-4}$.
-These estimates are sufficient for the proof of (7.13).
-Relation (7.13) and (7.3) together give an estimate on the function $\bar f_n(x,T)$ and its derivatives which is equivalent to (3.10).
+These estimates are sufficient for the proof of (\ref{7.13}).
+Relations (\ref{7.13}) and (\ref{7.3}) give an estimate on the function $\bar f_n(x,T)$ and its derivatives, which is equivalent to (\ref{3.10}).
 Theorem~3.2 is proved.

-\beginsection 8.
-Estimates Near the Critical Point.
-Proof of Theorems 3.4, 1.3, and 1.5
+\section{Estimates Near the Critical Point.
+The proof of Theorems 3.4, 1.3, and 1.5.}